rhit-battleal/model_viewer_plus.dart/README.md

 Note that due to browsers' [CORS] security restrictions, the model file *must* be served with a `Access-Control-Allow-Origin: *` HTTP header.

-## Frequently Asked Questions

-### Q: Why do I get the error `net::ERR_CLEARTEXT_NOT_PERMITTED`?

-You didn't configure your `AndroidManifest.xml` as per the installation instructions earlier in this document.
-See also [#7].

-### Q: Why does the example app just show a blank screen?

-**A:** Most likely, the platform browser version on your device or emulator is too old and does not support the features that Model Viewer needs.

-For example, the stock Chrome version on the Android 10 emulator is too old and will display a blank screen; it must be upgraded from the Play Store in order to use this package.
-(The stock Chrome version on the Android 11 emulator works fine, however.)
-See [google/model-viewer#1109].

-### Q: Why doesn't my 3D model load and/or render?

-**A:** There are several reasons why your model URL could fail to load and
-render:

-1. It might not be possible to load the model URL due to [CORS] security restrictions.
-The server hosting the model file *must* send appropriate CORS response headers for Model Viewer to be able to load the file.
-   See [google/model-viewer#1015].

-2. It might not be possible to parse the provided glTF or GLB file.
-   Some tools can produce invalid files when exporting glTF.
-Always run your model files through the [glTF Validator] to check for this.

-3. The platform browser might not support the features that Model Viewer needs.
-See [google/model-viewer#1109].

 [#7]:                       https://github.com/drydart/model_viewer.dart/issues/7
 [CORS]:                     https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS